flyingmachine/nanoc-blog/content/people/buddy-system.md

 thinking is that structure is a precondition for vulnerability.
 Structure tells us to be extra mindful in how we interact with each other, and it provides boundaries (like a clear time limit) to protect us from getting overwhelmed.
+By designating a time and place to consciously interact with each other, it also resolves the problem of never knowing when is "the right time" to bring something up.

 This would be helpful for new hires, sure, but even in my personal life I've found that structure is much better at fostering deeper interactions than just winging it.
 Knowing that everyone is "in it" together _and_ that "it" won't last forever provides a solid foundation for trust.

 Final note: vulnerability here does _not_ mean you have to spill your guts, emotionally leaking on each other all the time.
 It _does_ mean